odow/SDDP.jl/docs/src/tutorial/14_infinite_horizon.md

     if t < 12
         @stageobjective(sp, fuel_cost[t] * thermal_generation)
     elseif t == 12
+        # Final stage has extra term in objectivve - the terminal cost
         @stageobjective(sp, fuel_cost[t] * thermal_generation + terminalcost)
     end
 end
 ```

+To solve this problem, we use the solve method:

+status = solve(m; iteration_limit=5)

 ## How the formulation changes
 In formulating many stochastic dynamic programs, a terminating cost-to-go function is necessary.
 However, this terminating cost-to-go function is an assumption of many fomulations.
 Solving a multi-stage stochastic dynamic problem with infinite-horizon stochastic dynamic programming (infinite-horizon SDDP), eliminates the need for a terminating cost-to-go function.